Skip to content

 ssh-copy-id -i /root/.ssh/id_ed25519_backup.pub user@backup-host

 This key is not managed by the web UI and is not stored in /data/ssh/.
+However, the application detects it automatically at startup and includes it in the generated /data/ssh/ssh_config, so the sync script honours it alongside any UI-managed keys.

 Deleting a key